Welcome to the Hiesinger Lab

 The Hiesinger Lab, is home to a collaborative research environment comprised of teams of clinicians, engineers, and scientists that work to create translatable solutions to clinically relevant cardiovascular problems.
-Led by William Hiesinger the lab uses protein therapeutics, heart computer modeling and simulations, molecular biology, 3-D printed blood vessels, and cardiovascular biodevices to tackle a variety of challenges including examining the cellular and molecular mechanisms that transform stable coronary-artery disease to unstable coronary syndromes and clinical inventions to aid or cure patients.
+Led by Dr. William Hiesinger the lab uses protein therapeutics, heart computer modeling and simulations, molecular biology, 3-D printed blood vessels, and cardiovascular biodevices to tackle a variety of challenges including examining the cellular and molecular mechanisms that transform stable coronary-artery disease to unstable coronary syndromes and clinical inventions to aid or cure patients.
 Currently, the laboratory is working towards FDA approved patents and clinical trials for protein therapeutic drugs and cardiovascular biodevices.

 Myocardial ischemia, infarction, and heart failure constitute a disease spectrum that is rapidly becoming one of the foremost global health challenges.
 Current therapies focus upon pharmacologic optimization and macrorevascularization via coronary stenting and coronary artery bypass grafting.
 However better solutions need to be found, the Hiesinger lab is working on specific protein therapeutics to increase angiogenisis in the ischemic heart tissue in order to help the heart to heal itself and improve patient outcomes.